Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Introduction

-The compiler is available as a Python package on PyPI (\texttt{pip install dual-cbf-compiler}), with source code at \url{https://github.com/mkamaldar/dual_cbf_compiler} and the embedded validation experiments (i.e., training scripts, ESP-IDF projects, and reproducibility tooling) at \url{https://github.com/mkamaldar/dual_cbf_esp32_experiments}.
+The compiler is released as the open-source Python package \texttt{dual-cbf-compiler}, installable from PyPI via \texttt{pip install dual-cbf-compiler}, with source code at \url{https://github.com/mkamaldar/dual_cbf_compiler}.
+The embedded validation experiments of Section~\ref{sec:examples}, including training scripts, the reverse-mode baseline, ESP-IDF projects, and measurement tooling, are available at \url{https://github.com/mkamaldar/dual_cbf_esp32_experiments}.